MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryinformationfile.md

 Specifies the type of information to be returned about the file, in the buffer that *FileInformation* points to.
 Device and intermediate drivers can specify any of the following [FILE_INFORMATION_CLASS](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_file_information_class) values.

 <table>

 <tr>
 <th>FILE_INFORMATION_CLASS value</th>
 <th>Type of information returned</th>
 </tr>

 <tr>
 <td>
-**FileAccessInformation**
+<b>FileAccessInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545733">FILE_ACCESS_INFORMATION</a> structure.
 This structure contains an access mask.
 For more information about access masks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540466">ACCESS_MASK</a>.
 </td>
 </tr>

 <tr>
 <td>
-**FileAlignmentInformation**
+<b>FileAlignmentInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545740">FILE_ALIGNMENT_INFORMATION</a> structure.
-The caller can query this information as long as the file is open, without any particular requirements for *DesiredAccess*.
-This information is useful if the file was opened with the FILE_NO_INTERMEDIATE_BUFFERING flag specified in the *CreateOptions* parameter.
+The caller can query this information as long as the file is open, without any particular requirements for <i>DesiredAccess</i>.
+This information is useful if the file was opened with the FILE_NO_INTERMEDIATE_BUFFERING flag specified in the <i>CreateOptions</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FileAllInformation**
+<b>FileAllInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545743">FILE_ALL_INFORMATION</a> structure.
-By combining several file-information structures into a single structure, **FILE_ALL_INFORMATION** reduces the number of queries required to obtain information about a file.
+By combining several file-information structures into a single structure, <b>FILE_ALL_INFORMATION</b> reduces the number of queries required to obtain information about a file.
 </td>
 </tr>

 <tr>
 <td>
-**FileAttributeTagInformation**
+<b>FileAttributeTagInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545750">FILE_ATTRIBUTE_TAG_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FileBasicInformation**
+<b>FileBasicInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545762">FILE_BASIC_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FileCaseSensitiveInformation**
+<b>FileCaseSensitiveInformation</b>
 </td>
 <td>
 A <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_file_case_sensitive_information">FILE_CASE_SENSITIVE_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 This value is available starting with Windows 10, version 1803.
 </td>
 </tr>

 <tr>
 <td>
-**FileCaseSensitiveInformationForceAccessCheck**
+<b>FileCaseSensitiveInformationForceAccessCheck</b>
 </td>
 <td>
 A <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_file_case_sensitive_information">FILE_CASE_SENSITIVE_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 This is a special version of the FileCaseSensitiveInformation operation that is used to force the IOManager to perform access checks for the kernel-mode driver, similar to the checks that apply to a user-mode caller.
 This operation is only recognized by the IOManager and a file system should never receive it.
 This value is available starting with Windows 10, version 1803.
 </td>
 </tr>

 <tr>
 <td>
-**FileEaInformation**
+<b>FileEaInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545773">FILE_EA_INFORMATION</a> structure.
 This structure specifies the size of the extended attributes block that is associated with the file.
 </td>
 </tr>

 <tr>
 <td>
-**FileInternalInformation**
+<b>FileInternalInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff540318">FILE_INTERNAL_INFORMATION</a> structure.
 This structure specifies a 64-bit file ID that uniquely identifies a file in NTFS.
 On other file systems, this file ID is not guaranteed to be unique.
 </td>
 </tr>

 <tr>
 <td>
-**FileIoPriorityHintInformation**
+<b>FileIoPriorityHintInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545802">FILE_IO_PRIORITY_HINT_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_DATA flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_DATA flag specified in the <i>DesiredAccess</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FileModeInformation**
+<b>FileModeInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545809">FILE_MODE_INFORMATION</a> structure.
 This structure contains a set of flags that specify the mode in which the file can be accessed.
-These flags are a subset of the options that can be specified in the *CreateOptions* parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548418">IoCreateFile</a> routine.
+These flags are a subset of the options that can be specified in the <i>CreateOptions</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548418">IoCreateFile</a> routine.
 </td>
 </tr>

 <tr>
 <td>
-**FileNameInformation**
+<b>FileNameInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545817">FILE_NAME_INFORMATION</a> structure.
 The structure can contain the file's full path or only a portion of it.
-The caller can query this information as long as the file is open, without any particular requirements for *DesiredAccess*.
+The caller can query this information as long as the file is open, without any particular requirements for <i>DesiredAccess</i>.

 For more information about the file-name syntax, see the Remarks section later in this topic.

 </td>
 </tr>

 <tr>
 <td>
-**FileNetworkOpenInformation**
+<b>FileNetworkOpenInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545822">FILE_NETWORK_OPEN_INFORMATION</a> structure.
-The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the *DesiredAccess* parameter.
+The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FilePositionInformation**
+<b>FilePositionInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545848">FILE_POSITION_INFORMATION</a> structure.
-The caller must have opened the file with the *DesiredAccess* FILE_READ_DATA or FILE_WRITE_DATA flag specified in the *DesiredAccess* parameter, and with the FILE_SYNCHRONOUS_IO_ALERT or FILE_SYNCHRONOUS_IO_NONALERT flag specified in the *CreateOptions *parameter.
+The caller must have opened the file with the <i>DesiredAccess</i> FILE_READ_DATA or FILE_WRITE_DATA flag specified in the <i>DesiredAccess</i> parameter, and with the FILE_SYNCHRONOUS_IO_ALERT or FILE_SYNCHRONOUS_IO_NONALERT flag specified in the <i>CreateOptions</i> parameter.
 </td>
 </tr>

 <tr>
 <td>
-**FileStandardInformation**
+<b>FileStandardInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/library/windows/hardware/ff545855">FILE_STANDARD_INFORMATION</a> structure.
-The caller can query this information as long as the file is open, without any particular requirements for *DesiredAccess*.
+The caller can query this information as long as the file is open, without any particular requirements for <i>DesiredAccess</i>.
 </td>
 </tr>

 <tr>
 <td>
-**FileIsRemoteDeviceInformation**
+<b>FileIsRemoteDeviceInformation</b>
 </td>
 <td>
 A <a href="https://msdn.microsoft.com/E1A82D24-A981-414A-83D8-E71F97E0301A">FILE_IS_REMOTE_DEVICE_INFORMATION</a> structure.
-The caller can query this information as  long as the file is open, without any particular requirements for *DesiredAccess*.
+The caller can query this information as  long as the file is open, without any particular requirements for <i>DesiredAccess</i>.
 </td>
 </tr>
 </table>

 ## -returns

-**NtQueryInformationFile **returns STATUS_SUCCESS or an appropriate NTSTATUS error code.
+**NtQueryInformationFile** returns STATUS_SUCCESS or an appropriate NTSTATUS error code.

 ## -remarks